yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 byte[] suggested that I instead profile which subprojects would provide the most performance boosts, and to only apply LTO to those.
 A few rounds of toasting a CPU by building yuzu later, and it was determined that the two most obvious candidates, core and video_core, were the responsible ones for the performance boost provided by enabling LTO.

-{{< gh-hovercard "9872" "Partially applying LTO" >}} to only the core and video_core projects not only reduced compiler RAM use, but also provided a very minor but still consistently measured performance increase, `The Legend of Zelda: Link’s Awakening` improved from 257 FPS to 260 FPS.
+{{< gh-hovercard "9872" "Partially applying LTO" >}} to only the core and video_core projects not only reduced compiler RAM use, but also provided a very minor but still consistently measured performance increase.
+For example, `The Legend of Zelda: Link’s Awakening` increased from 257 FPS to 260 FPS.
 Nothing groundbreaking, but it’s a free bonus from a change that was only intended to reduce RAM use!

 [Morph](https://github.com/Morph1984) later added a {{< gh-hovercard "9887" "small but very critical fix" >}} to get all this actually working.